-For Equity and Debt Investment Risks and description Risk mitigation strategy Currency Risk: The scheme subject to applicable The Schemes will invest in foreign securities regulations, shall have the option to enter as permitted by the concerned regulatory into forward contracts for the purposes of authorities in India.
-Since the assets will be hedging against the foreign exchange invested in securities denominated in foreign fluctuations.
-The Schemes may employ currency (US\$), the INR equivalent of the net various measures (as permitted by SEBI/RBI) assets, distributions and income may be including but not restricted to currency adversely affected by changes / fluctuations hedging (such as currency options and in the value of the foreign currencies relative forward currency exchange contracts, to the INR. currency futures, written call options and purchased put options on currencies and currency swaps), to manage foreign exchange movements arising out of investment in foreign securities.
+For Equity and Debt Investment Risks and description Risk mitigation strategy Currency Risk: The Scheme subject to applicable regulations The Scheme will invest in foreign securities shall have the option to enter into forward as permitted by the concerned regulatory contracts for the purposes of hedging against authorities in India.
+Since the assets will be the foreign exchange fluctuations.
+The invested in securities denominated in foreign Scheme may employ various measures (as currency (US\$), the INR equivalent of the net permitted by SEBI/RBI) including but not assets, distributions and income may be restricted to currency hedging (such as adversely affected by changes / fluctuations currency options and forward currency in the value of the foreign currencies relative exchange contracts, currency futures, written to the INR. call options and purchased put options on currencies and currency swaps), to manage foreign exchange movements arising out of investment in foreign securities.
+All currency derivatives trade, if any will be done only through the stock exchange platform.